Prejudice meaning in law

 These feelings may be translated into action by discriminating against the person or members of the target group.
 An individual may be prejudiced against others based on factors such as race, age, gender, sexual orientation, class status, religion, and nationality, amongst other things.

-Some of the more common examples of prejudice include:
+Some of the more common prejudice examples include:

 - Religious prejudice